andrasq/node-docs/elastic-pipes.md

 If renaming the file is not an option (eg write-protected directory), a streaming many-writers single-reader fifo journal can be implemented inside a single file by periodically compacting the journal.
-The appenders do not change, they continue as before, writing lines under a momentary write lock.
+The writers do not change, they continue as before, appending lines under a momentary write lock.
 The reader, however, at suitable times copies the unprocessed tail of the file to start, and truncates it.
 The steps are

 - check that there is "only a little" left unprocessed in the file, and that there is enough free (already processed) space at the front of the file to hold it.
-Check later if not
+Check back later if not
 - copy the still unprocessed contents to the start of the file
 - if more content arrived while copying, copy that too, as long as it fits
 - lock the file with an exclusive write lock, flock(LOCK_EX)